MrainW/MrainW/README.md

 ### Glad to see you here!

 I am a self-motivated student pursuing a CS master's degree🎓.
-Have an experience in the fields of Web Development, Database Handling, and Visualization👨.
+I have 3+ years of experience in Web Development, Database Handling, and Visualization👨.
 I'm a passionate learner who's always willing to learn and work across technologies and domains💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.

 ### More about me...